myriadrf/LimeSuiteNG/docs/development/buildSource/buildWindows.rst

 Installing the built software
 -----------------------------

-Optionally library can be installed into system, installation requires to be ran with Administrative privileges.
+Optionally library can be installed into system.
 Continuing on from the previous command block, execute:

 .. code-block:: bash